wechaty/docusaurus/docusaurus/docs/polyglot/scala/overview.md

 ## Translation of TypeScript to Scala

-There are a hundred (100) lines class named `Image` in charge of downloading the WeChat image to different sizes.Below are the links to Image class for both TypeScript and Scala for better understanding the code and the translation.
+There is a hundred (100) lines class named `Image` in charge of downloading the WeChat image to different sizes.
+Below are the links to the Image class for both TypeScript and Scala for a better understanding of the code and the translation.

 * TypeScript: <https://github.com/wechaty/wechaty/blob/master/src/user/image.ts>
 * Scala: <https://github.com/wechaty/scala-wechaty/blob/master/wechaty/src/main/scala/wechaty/user/Image.scala>